socialoutcast/DCS-Statistics-Website-Uploader/README.md

 4. **Follow the setup wizard** to create your admin account
 5. **Configure** your DCSServerBot API endpoint

-The Docker setup automatically:
-- ✅ Creates all required directories
-- ✅ Sets proper permissions (handled automatically on Windows)
-- ✅ Initializes the database
-- ✅ Configures the web server
-- ✅ Finds available ports if defaults are in use
-- ✅ No manual configuration needed!

 ### ⚙️ First-Time Setup